candlebrae/pluralnotes/README.md

 Users can be added, renamed, deleted, and searched through.
 There is no upper limit to the number of users you can have other than your disk's storage space.
 Users each have their own personal directory for personal notes in addition to the shared and archived notes directories.

 Pluralnotes is written in Python 3.
-It should theoretically run on any computer with the required modules and dependencies installed, and has been tested on Linux and Windows.
+It works on Linux and Windows for certain, and should theoretically run on MacOS as well.
+You can download the latest executables <a href="https://github.com/candlebrae/pluralnotes/releases">here</a>.

+If you'd like, it can be run from source with <code>python (path to pluralnotesapp.py)</code>.
+Make sure all three .py files are in the same directory!
 It requires the colorama module for adding color on the command line; if you don't have the colorama module installed, you can install it with pip via <code>pip install colorama</code>.
 All other modules should be contained within Python's default installation.

-Can be run from source with <code>python (path to pluralnotesapp.py)</code>.
-Make sure all three .py files are in the same directory!

-Executable version for Linux incoming as soon as I can figure out how to do that.